Paris, Virginia

-Paris is a small unincorporated community in Fauquier County, Virginia, United States.
-Located in Virginia's hunt country, it was established in a strategic spot at the eastern base of Ashby Gap along U.S. Route 17 and U.S. Route 50.
+Paris is a small unincorporated village in Fauquier County, Virginia, United States, near the borders of Loudoun and Clarke counties.
+Located in Virginia's hunt country, it was established in a strategic spot at the eastern base of Ashby Gap along U.S. Routes 17 and 50.

 History

 Peter Glascock acquired the deed for what became the town in 1786 from Kimball Hicks.
-The land had been part of the Northern Neck Proprietary, and also part of Thomas Lord Fairfax's Leeds Manor.
+The land had been part of the Northern Neck Proprietary and also part of Thomas Lord Fairfax's Leeds Manor.

 Hicks had operated a tavern nearby since 1782, and Glascock also operated a similar venture, both of which were sometimes cited for failure to adhere to the terms of their licenses.
 A post office existed by September 1800.
-The Virginia General Assembly in 1810 issued a charter for a town at the intersection of Ashby Gap Road (which it authorized to be paved that year, and later became Route 50) and the Dumfries-Winchester Road (which later became Route 17), although the town was actually platted two decades earlier (and not all of the 14 planned streets were ever completed).
+The Virginia General Assembly in 1810 issued a charter for a town at the intersection of Ashby Gap Road (which it authorized to be paved that year and later became Route 50) and the Dumfries-Winchester Road (which later became Route 17), although the town was actually platted two decades earlier (and not all of the 14 planned streets were ever completed).

 Scheel tells us that this village was known as "Punkin Ville", which has nothing to do with pumpkins, but "punkin" was slang for an out-of-the-way and insignificant place.
 Hagemann tells us that in 1819 the town was named to memorialize the tour of the returning Marquis de Lafayette to the United States after the War of 1812.
-No written account explains why the place was not directly named after the Marquis, although Peter Glascock served in the Revolutionary army and greatly admired him.
-Hagemann's account seems unlikely in light of both the creation of the Paris US Post office, assignment of a postmaster and mail routes in 1800, and the town was created in 1810 in a place that was already called Paris.
+No written account explains why the place was not directly named after the Marquis, although Peter Glascock served in the Revolutionary Army and greatly admired him.
+Hagemann's account seems unlikely in light of both the creation of the Paris US Post Office and the assignment of a postmaster/mail routes in 1800, and the town was created in 1810 in a place that was already called Paris.

-The market town prospered in the early 19th century (with a population of 200 in 1835), but lagged in the middle of the century because none of the newly constructed railroads went through it.
+The market town prospered in the early 19th century (with a population of 200 in 1835) but lagged in the middle of the century because none of the newly constructed railroads went through it.
 It was last listed as an incorporated town in 1830.
-In 1835, Paris had several taverns, three stores, a school and a church shared by several denominations, as well as 25 dwellings, 2 saddlers, 2 blacksmiths, 2 wagonmakers, a tailor, a cabinetmaker, a chairmaker, a turner, a wheat fan maker and three boot and shoe factories.
+In 1835, Paris had several taverns, three stores, a school, and a church shared by several denominations as well as 25 dwellings, 2 saddlers, 2 blacksmiths, 2 wagonmakers, a tailor, a cabinetmaker, a chairmaker, a turner, a wheat fan maker, and three boot and shoe factories.